darkpatternsdigital/scalable-git-branching-tools/docs/rc.md

 _Aliases: -m, -message_

-If specified, adds to the commit message on the upstream tracking branch for creating the RC branch.
+If specified, adds to the commit message on the dependency tracking branch for creating the RC branch.

 ### `-force` (Optional)